-VI.
+VII.
 CONCLUSION

 In this paper, the airborne transmission of pathogens emitted via coughing between two humans is modeled with a CFD approach incorporating turbulent airflows and turbulent dispersion of droplets and aerosols.
 By using the statistical data collected with CFD simulations, it is revealed that turbulence cause multi-modal distributions for the pdf of received particles by the susceptible human.
 Furthermore, numerical results show that augmented air velocity causes the increment of the probability of infection.
 Derived probability of infection expressions can be employed in epidemiological models to realistically consider the indoor airborne transmission.
+On the other hand, the end-to-end system response of the air-based turbulent MC system is characterized.
+It is shown that the system response also shows multi-modal distributions except for the larger ambient air velocity.
+The characterization of the turbulent MC channel can also be used for the realistic design of MC systems with turbulent flows.
 As the future work, it is planned to extend this study by including scenarios with masks and breathing.